 As well as being permitted on sites, dogs are also welcome in designated Outback Cabins.
 These cabins that have a queen bed and two sets of bunks are ideal for couples or young families.
 Note that you should request pre-approval for your pet, and an additional fee applies for pets.

-The park also offers dog daycare, ideal for sightseeing around Lightning Ridge, plus has its own off-leash dog exercise area.
+The park also offers affordable dog daycare, ideal for sightseeing around Lightning Ridge, plus has its own off-leash dog exercise area.
 Guests also praise the evening bush poet performances and the park’s close location to the local artesian baths.

-#12 Ingenia Holidays Byron Bay, Byron Bay
+#11 Ingenia Holidays Byron Bay, Byron Bay

 During my visit to Byron Bay with my dog, I stayed at the extra pet-friendly Ingenia Holidays Byron Bay.
 Located a few kilometres south of Byron Bay proper in Suffolk Park, this park also a number of perks for dog owners.